 SASB FSA Credential

 One term you'll come across when reviewing SASB materials is the FSA credential.
 In this context, FSA stands for Fundamentals of Sustainability Accounting.
-The FSA credential is a relatively new exam unrolled by the SASB, which tests professionals on concepts related to sustainability materiality.
+The FSA credential is a relatively new exam unveiled by the SASB, which tests professionals on concepts related to sustainability materiality and their financial implications.
 Professionals who pass the exam will have a strong understanding of the relationship between material sustainability and business finances.

 Why Is SASB Important?

-SASB is important because of the increased demand for businesses to meet ESG standards.
+SASB is important because of the increased demand for businesses to meet ESG standards as well as SEC ESG proposals and global sustainability regulations.
 Given that businesses need to adhere to ESG governance areas, there will always be a need to show their work — essentially, to report on what they have done and the takeaways from an operational and financial perspective.
-Having a set of standards in places means that all business in the same industry can report in a similar way on their ESG performance, and that interested investors can factor sustainability into their decision of how to invest.
+Having a set of standards in places means that all businesses in the same industry can report in a similar way on their sustainability performance, and that interested investors can factor sustainability into their decision of how to invest.

 In sum, SASB matters because it: